-Last year, Marriott combined its 3 loyalty programs (Marriott Rewards, Starwood Preferred Guest, and Ritz Carlton Rewards) into 1 program: Marriott Bonvoy.
+In 2019, Marriott combined its 3 loyalty programs (Marriott Rewards, Starwood Preferred Guest, and Ritz Carlton Rewards) into 1 program: Marriott Bonvoy (you can join for free here).
 And while the program has been met with much controversy, it still continues to be one of the most flexible and versatile hotel rewards currencies available today.

 This means that travelers have a number of options for redeeming Marriott Bonvoy points, even if they just have a few thousand points in their account.
 In this article, we’ll discuss all ways to redeem 10,000 or fewer Marriott Bonvoy points for maximum value.

 Just note that 10,000 Marriott Bonvoy points isn’t a ton of points, so you will have limited redemption options.
 Regardless, these options are better than letting orphaned Marriott Bonvoy points expire or otherwise not be used.

 Table of Contents

 - Book a Night at a Category 1 Hotel

 - Book a Category 1-3 Cash + Points Stay

 - Transfer Your Points to Another Marriott Bonvoy Member